Rotation Push Up: How To Do, Benefits and Muscle Worked

 1. Knee Rotation Push-Up

-It is a good option for beginners or those who have difficulty with the traditional push-up.
+It is a good option for beginners or those struggling with the traditional push-up.

 Knee Rotation Push-Up

-1. Start in a traditional push-up position and your knees on the ground.
+1. Start in a traditional push-up position with your knees on the ground.

 2. Lower your body towards the ground.

-3. As you reach the bottom of the push-up, lift one arm off the ground and rotate your body so that your arm is pointing straight up towards the ceiling.
+3. As you reach the bottom of the push-up, lift one arm off the ground and rotate your body so that your arm is pointing straight up toward the ceiling.

 4. Hold this position for a moment.